MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get a single wished product, accessible by owner of the wished product
+Get all wishlists associated with the current api user

 ## Create a wished product